Breadcrumb

 Main navigation

 Individual counseling services are available at WRAC during the Fall and Spring semesters.
-Counseling is provided by advanced doctoral students who are doing their practicum at WRAC as part of their PhD program in Counseling Psychology.
-Counseling services are confidential, and offered at no cost, to UI students, employees, and the public.
+Counseling is provided by advanced graduate students who are doing their practicum at WRAC.
+Counseling services are confidential, and offered at no cost, to UI students, employees, postdoc scholars, and the public.

 To request counseling services, please email wrac@uiowa.edu.
 You will be asked for some basic information, including how the counselor can contact you directly to set up your initial appointment.
 All information you provide will be kept confidential.